plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 These checks do not naturally produce `IssuesFound`.

-They may instead produce native app errors that later need translation into `BusinessLogicErrors`.
+They may instead produce native app errors that later need translation into `ExternalIssuesFound`.

 The check step and the conversion step are distinct in the workflow, even if some implementations combine them internally.